tschuchortdev/kotlin-compile-testing/README.md

         // pass your own instance of an annotation processor annotationProcessors = listOf(MyAnnotationProcessor())

+        // pass your own instance of a compiler plugin compilerPlugins = listOf(MyComponentRegistrar())

         inheritClassPath = true
         messageOutputStream = System.out // see diagnostics in real time